joshglenn/react-native-wiki/Pull-Requests.md

 ![Screenshot of the custom browser extension.
 Two buttons are visible: a green one that is titled "Import to Phabricator", and a grey one with "Land to fbsource" in red text. ](images/Importing-Pull-Requests.png)

+**Appendix: Bots**

+* **@pull-bot**: The Pull Bot automates several aspects of the pull request review process, such as making sure test plans and changelogs are used.
+It is based on Danger, and it is configured through the [`dangerfile`](https://github.com/facebook/react-native/blob/master/bots/dangerfile.js).
+* **@analysis-bot**: Another helpful process that aids in pull request reviews, focusing mostly on lint and Flow checks.
+It is configured to run as part of the CI processes whenever a commit is added to a pull request.

 # Getting Ready to Submit Your First Pull Request

 These instructions provide the step-by-step process to set up your machine to make contributions to the core React Native repository, and create your first pull request.